triplebit/triplebit.org/docs/bridges.md

 ## WebTunnel and obfs4

+Triplebit runs **over 40** WebTunnel and obfs4 bridges in multiple locations and across many domain names and IP addresses which are not shared publicly.
+These bridges are distributed via various distribution [methods](https://gitlab.torproject.org/tpo/anti-censorship/rdsys/-/blob/main/doc/distributors.md) that are operated by the Tor Project, including [https](https://bridges.torproject.org/), in-browser settings, [Telegram](https://t.me/GetBridgesBot), lox, and email.

-Triplebit currently operates the following Tor bridges (by hashed fingerprint):
+We currently operate the following Tor bridges (by *hashed* fingerprint):

 ```
 --8<--